Associate Professor in Corporate Governance

 BA (University of Kent), MPhil, PhD (University of London)

-Human resource management; leadership; high performance working; organisational culture; change management; corporate governance; the dynamics of boards of directors; chief executive succession; the influence of self-conscious emotions such as shame, pride and guilt on work motivation.
+My research interests include human resource management, leadership, high performance working, organisational culture, change management, corporate governance, the dynamics of boards of directors, chief executive succession, and the influence of emotions such as guilt on work motivation.
 I developed the Global Human Resource Research Alliance, a research group involving 30 companies worldwide.